-The intrauterine device (IUD) is a T-shaped plastic device that is inserted into the uterus to prevent pregnancy or to reduce/eliminate menstrual flow.
-IUDs have been in use for decades as a convenient, safe, and highly effective method of of birth control, and more recently, to manage heavy menstrual periods.
+The intrauterine device (IUD) is a T-shaped medical device that can be inserted into the uterus to provide contraception or to reduce/eliminate menstrual flow.
+IUDs have been in use for decades, and have proven to be very convenient, safe, and effective method of birth control, as well as a way to manage heavy periods.
+At Women’s Wellness Center, we utilize ultrasound technology during IUD insertion to ensure the device is safely and properly positioned.
+This technique often reduces discomfort of IUD insertion, as the device can be observed in relation to the cervical canal and uterine cavity.

 Two Types of IUD are Currently Available: